jangroth/aws-certification-notes/solutions-architect-professional.md

 * Your origin decrypts the request, encrypts the requested object, and returns the object to CloudFront.
 * CloudFront decrypts the response, re-encrypts it, and forwards the object to the viewer.
 CloudFront also saves the object in the edge cache so that the object is available the next time it's requested.
 * The viewer decrypts the response.
+* The *default* certificate is the certificate required for the default domain, e.g d111111abcdef8.cloudfront.net.
+This comes with CloudFront.

 <a name="7_1_11_1"></a>
 #### [↖](#7_1)[↑](#7_1_11)[↓](#7_1_11_2) Scenario 1 (requires 2 certs)